astropy/astropy/docs/development/style-guide.rst

 * Provide a code example along with details of the operating system and the Python, ``numpy``, and ``astropy`` versions you are using.

-In Documentation materials, up style capitalization is preferred in headings, meaning capitalize first, last, and all major words in the heading, but lowercase articles (the, a, an), prepositions (at, to, up, down, with, in, etc.), and common coordinating conjunctions (and, but, for, or).
-Down style is acceptable for longer “example” headings.
+In Documentation materials, title case capitalization is preferred in headings, meaning capitalize first, last, and all major words in the heading, but lowercase articles (the, a, an), prepositions (at, to, up, down, with, in, etc.), and common coordinating conjunctions (and, but, for, or).
+Sentence case capitalization is acceptable for longer example headings.

 Examples
 --------